CARV-ICS-FORTH/arax/README.md

 ## Breakdowns

-The BREAKS_ENABLE and BREAKS_HEADS allow the generation of breakdowns for performance evaluation of the VineTalk system.
+The BREAKS_ENABLE allow the generation of breakdowns(.brk) and headers (.hdr) for performance evaluation of the VineTalk system.

-The recommended usage of these defines is as follows:
+Steps:

-- Build VineTalk with BREAKS_ENABLE and BREAKS_HEADS turned on.
+- Enable BREAKS_ENABLE option and rebuild VineTalk.
-- Run your all your tasks once.
-This will produce the header files (.hdr) as well as breakdowns(heavily impacted by the header generation though).
-- At this point rebuild VineTalk with BREAKS_ENABLE turned on and BREAKS_HEADS turned off.
-- You can now run your full workload and get some valid break down.
+- Run applications...
+- When the controller terminates, you will have .hdr and .brk files for all procedures that run.

 ## shm